-During the project formation stage MIT-LL will assign a unique project number (ex: MIT-LL Project Number 99999).
+During the Non-DoD project formation stage MIT-LL will assign a unique 5-digit project number (ex: MIT-LL Project Number 12345).
 The project sponsor shall use this project number in all correspondence with both AFLCMC/AZS and MIT-LL.
-The Sponsoring Agreement authorizes the basic project requirements and formulation to be established by direct communication between the project sponsor and MIT LL.
+The Sponsoring Agreement authorizes the basic project requirements and formulation to be established directly between the project sponsor and MIT-LL.
 However, all contractual direction and authorization must come from the AFLCMC/AZS Contracting Officer.

-Any agency of the U.S. Government may request MIT-LL to undertake studies, research, or technology development projects that are within the general scope of this contract.
+Any agency of the U.S. Government may request MIT-LL to undertake studies, research, or technology development projects within the general scope of this contract.
 The following project documents relevant to the project sponsor are required to initiate a new project: